Lower Franconia: Economy

 The Gross domestic product (GDP) of the region was 53.7 billion € in 2018, accounting for 1.6% of German economic output.
 GDP per capita adjusted for purchasing power was 37,500 € or 124% of the EU27 average in the same year.
 The GDP per employee was 102% of the EU average.

+Transport

+Residents in the region would use Frankfurt Airport and Nuremberg Airport for air travel.

 Coat of arms

 The coat of arms includes the "Franconian Rake" (the arms of Duchy of Franconia) in the upper portion, the "Rennfähnlein", a banner, quarterly argent (silver) and gules (red), on a lance or (gold), in bend, on an azure (blue) field, associated with Würzburg in the lower left quadrant, and a white/silver wheel on a red field symbolizing the clerical state of Mainz, in the lower right quadrant.

 Area and population

 Main sights

 Next to the former episcopal residence cities of Würzburg (with Veitshöchheim) and Aschaffenburg, the towns of Miltenberg, Amorbach and Werneck, the scenic attractions of the River Main including the Mainschleife at Volkach and the low mountain ranges of the Rhön with the spa town Bad Kissingen and of the Spessart with Mespelbrunn Castle belong to the major tourist attractions.